How to Write a Science Blog: Step-by-Step Science Blogging Guide

 You should also do a review of your subheads.
 Are they still accurate?
 Have they become too similar or out-of-sync?
 If they are bland, you might also want to add some spice or humor to them.
 Subheadings are far less important than your headline, but it is still worth checking.

-Last, do a quick SEO check.
+Last, do a quick SEO review.
 Go back to the SEO research you did earlier, and ensure your article is in-line with your plan.
 Here is a basic checklist:

 • Does your title contain the keyword?